bambinos/paper/README.md

-This repository contains the code for **Bambi: A simple interface for fitting Bayesian linearmodels in Python**.
+This repository contains the code for **Bambi: A simple interface for fitting Bayesian linear models in Python**.

 This repository contains two versions of the same code.